sftpgo/docs/docs/check-password-hook.md

 # Check password hook

-This hook allows you to externally check the provided password, its main use case is to allow to easily support things like password+OTP for protocols without keyboard interactive support such as FTP and WebDAV.
-You can ask your users to login using a string consisting of a fixed password and a One Time Token, you can verify the token inside the hook and ask to SFTPGo to verify the fixed part.
+This hook allows you to check the provided password externally.
+Its main use case is to support schemes such as password+OTP for protocols without keyboard interactive support, such as FTP and WebDAV.
+You can ask your users to log in using a string consisting of a fixed password and a One Time Token: the token is verified inside the hook, while SFTPGo verifies the fixed part.

 The same thing can be achieved using [External authentication](external-auth.md) but using this hook is simpler in some use cases.